- Home

 4. Think about the timing and location of your conversation

-When the time for discussing care options properly does come around, it’s important to talk in an environment that your loved one feels comfortable in, where you can both relax.
-This will make it easier for each of you to speak openly, listen, and communicate honestly – without having to worry about distractions or people eavesdropping.
+When the time for discussing care options properly does come around, it’s important to talk in an environment that your loved one feels comfortable in and where you’re both relaxed.
+This will make it easier for each of you to communicate openly and honestly – without having to worry about distractions or people eavesdropping.

-It’s also worth considering your loved one’s mindset around the time you plan to have a conversation and, where possible, to bring it up at a time when they’re feeling more positive.
-If they’re having a bad day or have other worries on their mind, it might be more beneficial to wait.
+It’s also worth considering your loved one’s mindset around the time you plan to have a conversation.
+Where possible, try and bring it up at a time when they’re feeling more positive.
+If they’re having a bad day or have other worries on their mind, it might be beneficial to wait.

 5. Be prepared for difficult responses

 While everyone hopes for a simple, straightforward conversation about care, this isn’t always the case.
-For example, some people may refuse to accept that they need help, insist that they can manage on their own, or in some cases, even refuse to talk at all.
+Some people may refuse to accept that they need help, insist they can manage on their own, or in some cases, even refuse to talk about it at all.

 While this can be difficult, it’s important to remember that these reactions are completely normal because, as mentioned above, care can be a sensitive topic.
 That being said, there are a few things you can do to hopefully reach a positive outcome.

-The most important thing is to remind your loved one from the get-go that you want to do what’s best for them, and that care could be a solution to make their life easier.
-Then, for example, in a situation where your loved one’s refusing to accept the offer of care, you might find it useful to sensitively discuss and highlight things it could help with, in the hope of bringing the reality of their current situation to light.
+The most important thing is to remind your loved one from the get go that you want to do what’s best for them, and that care could help make their life easier.
+You might also find it useful to sensitively discuss and highlight ways that care could help them, in the hope of bringing the reality of their current situation to light.

 However, if at any point you find yourself becoming overwhelmed, don’t be afraid to take a step back and seek advice from a professional, such as your GP.
 Sometimes, this insight can help people understand that they need support.